 WHAT’S THE ISSUE?

-More than four dozen members of the legal academic community signed their names to an amicus brief filed by attorneys at Hagens Berman in ongoing class-action lawsuits regarding the Inflation Reduction Act (IRA) and Medicare and alleged threats to accessibility of affordable lifesaving prescription medications.
+More than four dozen members of the legal academic community signed their names to a set of amicus briefs filed by attorneys at Hagens Berman in ongoing lawsuits regarding the Inflation Reduction Act’s (IRA) new Medicare Drug Pricing Program and alleged threats to accessibility of affordable lifesaving prescription medications.
+The firm also represents two additional parties, the Center for American Progress (CAP) and the NAACP on amicus briefs regarding the impact of this drug pricing program on health equity in these cases.

 HAGENS BERMAN’S SUPPORT

-The 59-page amicus brief details the constitutionality of government price negotiations and price regulations, and the federal government’s use of patents, as well as the far-reaching consequences of a ruling in favor of BMS and Janssen.
+The law scholar amicus brief details the constitutionality of government price negotiations and price regulations, and the federal government’s use of patents, as well as the far-reaching consequences of a ruling in favor of BMS and Janssen.

-The brief introduction states, “The most decisive driver of high drug prices are the monopoly rights that governments grant to drug makers, allowing them to exclude competitors and raise prices.”
+The introduction of one law scholars’ brief states, “The most decisive driver of high drug prices are the monopoly rights that governments grant to drug makers, allowing them to exclude competitors and raise prices.”

 ABOUT THE PENDING LITIGATION